sdiemert/QTMSim/README.md

 ## Examples

 Deutsch's problem is a toy problem for demonstrating how a quantum machine can provide exponential speed up (when compared with a classical machine).
 The problem is a simplification of the Deutsch-Jozsa problem.
-You can read more about it here: [https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm][]https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm
+You can read more about it here [https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm).

 Four QTM specifications are provided in `specs` folder, one for each possible configuration in Deutsch's problem.